-This will allow duty cycle or pulsewidth control and requires that a dc threshold voltage be present at one of the comparator inputs.
-You may supply this voltage using the control DAC.
-A 12-bit, twos-complement value is written to the control DAC register that will set the IOUT2 output to a static dc level.
+This will allow duty cycle or pulse width control and requires that a dc threshold voltage be present at one of the comparator inputs.
+You may supply this voltage using the "Q DAC" by configuring it as a control DAC in software or by removing the shorting jumper at 2-pin header W6.
+A 12-bit, twos-complement value is written to the Q-DAC register that will set the IOUT2 output to a static dc level.
 Allowable hexadecimal values are 7FF (maximum) to 800 (minimum) with all 0s being midscale.
-The I{OUT}1 channel will continue to output a filtered sine wave programmed by the user.
+The IOUT1 channel will continue to output a filtered sine wave programmed by the user.
 These two signals are routed to the comparator inputs using W2 and W8 3-pin header switches.
-The configuration described above entitled "Observing the Filtered IOUT1 and the Filtered IOUT2" must be used.
-Follow steps 1 through 4 above and then the following Step 5.
+The configuration described above entitled "Observing the Filtered I{OUTB}" must be used.
+Follow Steps 1 through 4 and then the following Step 5:

-5. Install shorting jumper on Pins 2 and 3 (bottom two pins) of 3-pin header W2 and W8
+5. Install shorting jumper on Pins 2 and 3 (bottom two pins) of 3-pin header W2 and W8.

-User should elect to change the R{SET} resistor from 3900 Ω to 1950 Ω to obtain a more robust signal at the comparator inputs.
+User should elect to change the R{SET} resistor from 3900 Ω to 1950 Ω to get a more robust signal at the comparator inputs.
 This will decrease jitter and extend comparator operating range.
-User can accomplish this by soldering a second 3.9 $k\Omega$ chip resistor in parallel with the provided R2.
+User can accomplish this by soldering a second 3.9 k Ω chip resistor in parallel with the provided R2.